 Unfilled impressions are ad requests for which Ad Manager was not able to serve a line item.
 Ad Manager Help describes unfilled impressions as a ‘red alert’ to lost revenue, but this can be misleading, as they can be equally indicative of set-up issues.

 Genuine unfilled impressions can be expensive.
-Therefore, understanding when unfilled impressions represent real lost opportunity vs when they are a reporting anomaly is a valuable skill to have.
+Therefore, understanding when these impressions represent real lost opportunity vs when they are a reporting anomaly is a valuable skill to have.

 Where do I find unfilled impressions?